Can’t find the answer to your question? You can always email us. We’re always happy to help.

 Can I donate men’s and children’s backpacks to ‘It’s In The Bag’?

 We’re primarily an Australian women’s charity.
 Our aim is to provide women with a handbag at Christmas time, as women are often the last to receive gifts, preferring their families and children to be the recipients.
 There are many wonderful Australian charities who provide gifts to kids and men.
 Therefore, please get in touch with us if you would like us help you to find one of these amazing charities in your community.
-If you’d like to help out kids in our community, you can talk to your club or extracurricular activity provider about getting involved with our Activities4All program.

 I want to involve my business/organisation

 Please register here.
 There are so many ways businesses, churches, schools and organisations can help homeless women and victims of domestic violence.
 We need you!
-Consequently, we’re always looking for sporting clubs for our Activities For All project, product partners, professional services… there are so many ways to help us.
+Consequently, we’re always looking for sporting clubs for our product partners, professional services… there are so many ways to help us.
 If you have any questions for us, please send us a message via the ‘message us’ feature on our app, or by the ‘contact us‘ page on our website.

 I want to involve my school